Wellness

 Key Electrolytes: 510mg sodium (Real Salt), 130mg potassium, 60mg magnesium

-The salt for Redmond’s Re-Lyte is sourced from ancient Utah sea beds in Redmond which are 370 feet underground, this powder skips all sweeteners for pure, trace-mineral-rich electrolytes with no chemicals, just ancient salts with over 60 naturally occurring minerals and citrates.
-Fortune’s 2025 testers praise its “earthy neutrality” which works well for mixing into coffee or broth.
+The salt for Redmond’s Re-Lyte is sourced from ancient Utah sea beds which are 370 feet underground, this powder skips all sweeteners for pure, trace-mineral-rich electrolytes with no chemicals, just ancient salts with over 60 naturally occurring minerals and citrates.
+Fortune’s 2025 testers praise it’s “earthy neutrality” which works well for mixing into coffee or broth.
 It is paleo, keto, and NSF tested, ensuring there are no contaminants.
 With zero calories, this electrolyte powder is perfect for people fasting or who are on low-sodium diets, providing a boost without the bloat.

 Hydrant Unflavored Electrolyte Powder